 Textbook: Bluman, Allan G., Elementary Statistics.
-Canadian Edition With Istudy Access Card, McGraw Hill ISBN 0071050795
+Canadian Edition, McGraw Hill ISBN 0071050795

-Lab Materials: 2 rolls of used Canadian pennies.
+Lab Materials: 100 Canadian nickels.
 These are available at banks and credit unions.
-Or you can save 100 pennies.
+Or you can use 100 Canadian pennies from your piggy bank.
 (Used for experiments.)
-Cost: \$1.00
+Cost: \$5.00 These must be brought to all lab periods.

 Class Website: Information, some content and assignments will be posted online in Desire2Learn.
 Desire2Learn may be accessed through mycourselinks on the Lakehead University website.
 Students should check their email (both LU and Desire2Learn) daily.

-Participation: Students may be expected to participate in an anonymous survey which will provide data for assignment questions.
+Participation: Students may be expected to participate in an anonymous survey which will provide data for assignment questions, and are expected to participate in class demonstrations when asked.

 Delivery: Lecture 3 hours Lab 1 hour.
 Lab attendance is expected.
 Exceptions will be made only for graduating students who have a timetable conflict.
-Students who cannot attend lectures and labs should consider enrolling in MA0212FDE instead.

-Assignments should be completed as a MS Word or Open Office documents and spreadsheets, and handed in the appropriate assignment box on the 2nd floor of the Ryan Building.
+Assignments should be completed as MS Office (Word and Excel) or Open Office documents and spreadsheets, and handed in the appropriate assignment box on the 2nd floor of the Ryan Building.
 Assignments will have a due date for submission, after which assignments will not be marked.
+Assignments must have a cover sheet